demisto/content/Scripts/script-UnEscapeURLs_CHANGELOG.md

 ## [Unreleased]
-Added handling of Proofpoint v3 URLs.
+  - Added handling of Proofpoint v3 URLs.
+  - Support for prefixed with 'http:' and 'http:\\' URLs.